Create Issues¶

 button above the content box, input@

-in the content box, or directly select from the dropdown below the@
+inside the content box, or directly select from the dropdown menu below the@

 .
-Once selected, when the event is created, an email notification will be sent to the member. - @ notifications only work for the synchronized Incident Issues, for regular monitor event alerts, please refer to the corresponding alert strategy configuration.
+Once selected, when the event is created, an email notification will be sent to the member automatically. - @ notifications only take effect in the synchronized creation of incident tracking issues.
+For regular monitor event alerts, refer to the corresponding alert strategy configuration.

-- The default channel is the All channel in Incidents.
+- The default channel refers to the All channel in Incident Tracking.

 -